nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 message("Running ANCOMBC2....")
 # Run acombc2

+  # data - input data.
+TreeSummarizedExperiment or Phyloseq object
+  # assay_name - name of count table in the input data object.
+  # tax_level - taxonomy level for aggregation and analysis
+  # prv_cut - prevalence cut-off. proportion of samples in which taxon is present.
+  # lib_cut - a numerical threshold for filtering samples based on library sizes.
+  # p_adj_method - p-value adjustment method for multiple comparisons
+  # struc_zero - should group-wise rare taxa be detected
+  # neg_lb - whether to classify a taxon as a structural zero using its asymptotic lower bound. i.e.the best the algorithm can possibly achieve
+  # group - name of the group variable in metadata.
+Only important you'd like to perform global test  can be set to NULL.
+  # alpha - significance level
+  # n_cl - number of processes to run in parallel
+  # global - should a global test be performed to detect significant differences between at least 2 groups (ANOVA-like comparison)
+  # tol - iteration convergence tolerance for the E-M algorithm.
+  # max_iter - max iteration
+  # formula - fixed effects formula
+  # conserve - should a conservative variance estimator be used for the test statistic?
+  # it is recommended to set to TRUE if your sample size is small and the number of expected differentially abundant taxa is large.

 output <- ancombc2(data = tse, assay_name = "counts", tax_level = NULL,
                    fix_formula = group, rand_formula = NULL,
                    p_adj_method = "fdr", pseudo_sens = TRUE,